Green Snack Board for St. Patrick’s Day

 - How to Make Green Hummus

-When I think of St Patrick’s Day food, the first things that come to mind are GREEN snacks!
-Throw on your favorite green clothes (don’t want to get pinched!) and celebrate Paddy’s Day with some fun, (mostly) healthy bites.
+When I think of St. Patrick’s Day food, the first things that come to mind are GREEN snacks!
+Throw on your favorite green clothes (don’t want to get pinched!) and celebrate with these fun, themed St. Paddy’s foods.

 St Patrick’s Day: A Short History